jlikhuva/blog/posts/rmq.md

 ```
 Once again, the query time is the best possible.
 However, even though the pre-processing time reduced from quadtratic to `O(n lg n)`, we can still do better.
 In particular, we can shave off a log factor and arrive at a linear time pre-processing algorithm.
 To figure out how to do that, we shall take a detour to discuss the method of four russians.

+If you'd like to take a breather, feel free to play around with the sparse table code in [the rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=7f9c152dee95816d7ef8ef9d14bc1f72).

+---

 ##### The Method of Four Russians
 We begin this detour by taking another detour.
 Let us discuss the algorithms used to find the median (or more generally, the `i_th` order statistic) of a collection of pairwise comparable items. `Quickselect` can solve this problem in expected linear time.
 However, if we want a worst case linear time solution, we need to use the `Median of Medians` procedure.